 I received a complimentary copy of this book as part of the campaign to raise awareness.

-Stewie BOOM! and Princess Penelope: Handprints, Snowflakes, and Playdates is full of lovely illustrations to help convey the purpose of awareness and encourage compassion in children.
+The book Stewie BOOM! and Princess Penelope: Handprints, Snowflakes, and Playdates is full of lovely illustrations to help convey the purpose of awareness and encourage compassion in children.
 The book begins with a lesson in how everyone is different, like snowflakes and handprints.
 It talks about how we all like different things and know different things, suggesting to children to find ways to work together to both enjoy the play time.

 I especially liked that the end of the book contains tips for parents to help welcome special needs families for a playdate.
 It contains great ideas like starting with shorter play dates and encouraging parents to reach out to the parents of a special needs child to ask what they can do to accommodate (especially at children’s birthday parties) the needs of all children.
+Parenting a child with special needs holds unique challenges and, as it really does take a village, it helps to involve the community.

 I think this is especially helpful for raising awareness and helping everyone in the community focus on inclusion.
 We might not always know how to best approach a situation but reaching out to the parent and starting that dialogue is a wonderful method to help bridge the understanding gap and connect with families.

 The book also contains tips for special needs families, such as taking the pressure off themselves and their child and building relationships in the community.
+Special needs parent isolation can be a tremendous burden, and no one should parent in a bubble.

 What activities are you doing with children to teach inclusivity?

-Interview with Author:
+Interview with Author Christine Bronstein:

 What inspired you to publish Stewie BOOM! and Princess Penelope: Handprints, Snowflakes and Playdates?